Frequently Asked Questions

 What will be the composition of the Jury?

 The Jury will be composed of social innovation specialists mainly from the fields of research and financing.
-The Jury will be present at the Pitching Competition, follow the presentation of proposals by the finalists and deliberate before deciding on and announcing the winners.
+The Jury will be present at the Deep Dive Pitches, follow the presentation of proposals by the finalists and deliberate before deciding on and announcing the winners.

 Can proposals selected for the second round be altered for the final presentation at the event?